[?] Subscribe To This Site

 Crochet Picot Edging

-making one is just a case of making a few chain and then making a slip stitch or single crochet (UK double crochet) at the base of the chain.
-Vary the size by varying the number of chain you make.
+Making one is just a case of making a few chain and then making a slip stitch or double crochet (US single crochet) at the base of the chain.

-Once you have learned how to make them you can use them as decoration straight on to the edge of a piece of crochet as in the three varieties shown below, or you can make them an addition to a fancier edging.
+Once you have learned how to make them they can be used as a decoration straight on to the edge of a piece of crochet as in the three varieties in the photograph above (instructions below), or you can make them as an addition to a fancier edging as is the example here of a lacy edging

 For each type (small medium and large) start with a foundation row using a firm straight edged stitch such as single crochet, double crochet or trebles.